Outer-Wilds-New-Horizons/nh-config-editor/README.md

 ## Installation

-- Head to the [releases](#) page
+- Head to the [releases](https://github.com/Bwc9876/nh-config-editor/releases) page
 - Select the file for your OS
 - Download and open!

 ## Features

 - Form-based editing of planet, system, translation, and manifest configs
-- Automatic checking of configs for errors
-- Build action that minifies your configs and adds them to OWMM
+- Build button that minifies your configs and zips them up for you

 ## Contributing